I love to write about home and the outdoors and hope to help others with my knowledge.

 Man-made pesticides generally work through smothering the bugs with neurotoxins.
 There is also debate over whether man-made pesticides are causing colony collapse disorder in bees.
 Bees are the gardener's best friend, so it is ideal for us to look out for them as well.

 Long-term exposure to chemical pesticides might hurt humans.
-For example, studies by the National Institutes of Health (NIH) and Harvard University detail increased risks of Parkinson's disease, depression, lower sperm counts in men, as well as increased risk of cancers.
+For example, studies by the National Institutes of Health (NIH) and Harvard University detail increased risks of Parkinson's disease, depression, and lower sperm counts in men when exposed for extended periods to man-made pesticides.

 Neem oil is made from the leaves and shoots of the ancient neem tree (Azadirachta indica), which is native to India.
 The leaves and shoots are even eaten safely by people in India, but to leaf-eating insects, the oil is an antifeedant, repellent, and egg-laying deterrent, which protects your plants from damage as the bugs die off.

-Neem Pro is generally mixed in a ratio of 2 tablespoons Neem Pro to 1 tablespoon of dish soap to 1 gallon of water.
-Neem Pro gives you a lot of product for your money because it is basically a concentrate.
+Neem Bliss is generally mixed in a ratio of 2 tablespoons to 1 tablespoon of dish soap to 1 gallon of water.
+This oil gives you a lot of product for your money because it is basically a concentrate.

-In addition to morning glory vines and sweet potato leaves, you can spray the Neem Pro solution on any flowering plants and edibles in your garden, such as apple trees, peanut plants, and cucumber vines up to the day of harvest.
+In addition to morning glory vines and sweet potato leaves, you can spray the Neem Bliss solution on any flowering plants and edibles in your garden, such as apple trees, peanut plants, and cucumber vines up to the day of harvest.

 I recommend application before sunrise or early morning so the sun does not dry the solution on the leaves immediately.